Frequently Asked Questions for Parents

 From the Administration Building, you proceed to your village.
 Upon entering the village, you will be greeted by the Village Leader, who will give you the specific cabin assignment and introduce you to the counselor in charge of the cabin.
 Once your son is settled in, you are free to depart camp.

-The process typically takes from 30 to 45 minutes, but may vary depending upon when families arrive.
+The process typically takes about 45 minutes, but may vary depending upon when families arrive.

 Can I drop my son off early?
 No. Camp does not offer early check in.

 What time do I pick him up?
-Check out is on the last Saturday of your son’s session.
-Check out time is from 9:00 am to 11:30 am.
+Check out is on the second Friday for two week sessions and on Saturday morning for session 4a.
+Check out time is from 3pm to 5pm for two week sessions and from 9 to noon for session 4a.
 You will be sent an e-mail prior to check out with detailed instructions.

 Will the camp store be open during check in/check out?
 Yes.
 The camp store will be open during those times.

 Can you tell me about the staff?